WikipediaLibrary/TWLight/docs/developer.md

 # Developer docs

-The intended audience for this document is future developers of TWLight.
+The intended audience for this document is developers of TWLight.
 Hi!

 To get set up with TWLight locally you will need [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

+TWLight runs on Django 1.11 (a Django 2 upgrade will be taking place before 1.11 end of life), and uses Python 3.7.

 ## Shell scripts